Second Hand Metal Detectors – The Pros & Cons

 Should You Buy a Secondhand Metal Detector in 2023?

 Metal detecting has exploded in popularity as a hobby over the last decade.
-With TV shows like “The Detectorists” and media coverage of big finds, more people have gotten intrigued of searching for buried treasures.
+With TV shows like “The Detectorists” and media coverage of big finds, more people have been intrigued about searching for buried treasures.

 As technology has advanced, more finds have been made as metal detectors become deeper and more sensitive.
 Much of this advanced technology has been hidden making detectors much easier to use.